codingforeveryone/READMEs/scope-and-hoisting.md

 #Variable scope and hoisting

 -
-What we're going to cover in this article, as the title states, is variable scope and hoisting.
-I would strongly recommend reading the mutable vs immutable README before continuing with this if unfamiliar with the concept.

 Variable scope is the region where the variable is accesible from, or also, where it is visible.